View of the Osservatorio Polifunzionale del Chianti (Chianti Observatory)

 The fifth exit of the motorway from Florence and the seventh from Siena is “San Donato” from where you can arrive to the OPC after about 5 km in the direction of Castellina in Chianti.

 If you are traveling from Rome, Bologna, Milan or Pisa, get off at Firenze S.Maria Novella railway station.
-Then the courtesy shuttle bus will bring you to your hotels not far from the OPC.
+Then, Tavarnelle Val di Pesa and San Donato in Poggio may be reached by bus.
+From those villages a courtesy shuttle bus will be available to get to the Observatory.

 “Useful” airports to get to Firenze are: Firenze A. Vespucci, Pisa G. Galilei, Bologna G. Marconi, Roma Fiumicino and Milano Malpensa.